Niklas-23/information-retrieval/README.md

   retrieval models.
 - Do we need to write a project report?
 If yes, how many pages?
 What should be the content of the report, should we also explain the models or just evaluate our results?

+## Environment
+You can create a conda environment out of the ir.yml see [conda documentation](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment)  on Building Identical Environments for details.
+The environment includes Pyterrier which needs a JAVA-Runtime so make sure OpenJDK or any Version of Java is installed and can be reached by any program.